-- 1 pound smoked Polish sausage, cut into 1/2- inch pieces
+- 1 pound smoked Polish sausage, cut into 1/2- in. pieces

 - 5 medium potatoes, peeled and cubed